Thalai Koduthaan Thambi: Plot

-The film is about princess, who falls in love with a commoner from another kingdom.
+The film is about a princess, who falls in love with a commoner from another kingdom.
 The Kings, however object to her marrying a common man.
 The princess feigns her suicide and elopes with her lover to his kingdom.

 Upon reaching it, the princess is shocked when she discovers that the man is already married and has a child too.
-The husband loses both his arms in an accident and hands over his first son born his first wife, to a friend.
-The princess also delivers a son, who grows up with her, on her death bed.
-The princess reveals the truth about her husband and about the existence of a stepbrother.
+The husband loses both his arms in an accident and hands over his first born son with his first wife, to a friend.
+The princess also delivers a son, who grows up with her.

+On her death bed, the princess reveals the truth about her husband and about the existence of a stepbrother.
 The enraged son vows to kill the man who duped his mother.
-In the course of events, the two brothers end up in the same prison, and when they meet they are unaware of their real identity.
+In the course of events, the two brothers end up in the same prison, and when they meet they are unaware of their real identities.
 What happens to the brothers as they find out about their real identities forms the rest of the film.